API-market/archive-orejs/examples/README.md

 ## Usage

-First, be in the right directory, and copy the .env.example to .env, and fill in the appropriate values...
+First, be in the right directory, and copy the .env.example to .env, and fill in the appropriate values.
+You'll need to have the api-market/ore-protocol repository checked out, and add the directory path to your .env...

 ```
 $ cd examples && cp .env.example .env